- Curriculum Vitae

 PLCY 349 Immigration Policy in the 21st Century (3).
 The objective of this course is to enhance students’ understanding of the causes and consequences of United States immigration within a social, historical, political, and economic context.

 PLCY 710 Public Policy Analysis (3).
-This course examines the history and development of the field of public policy and several theoretical frameworks that contribute to public policy analysis including welfare economics, theories of distributive justice, political science, and organizational theory.
+This graduate-level course examines the history and development of the field of public policy and several theoretical frameworks that contribute to public policy analysis including welfare economics, theories of distributive justice, political science, and organizational theory.
 Using these frameworks, students will have an opportunity to analyze issues in public policy.

 PLCY 760 Migration and Health (3).
-With a focus on Latin American migration to the U.S., this course introduces students to the inter-relationships between migration and health.
+With a focus on Latin American migration to the U.S., this graduate-level course introduces students to the inter-relationships between migration and health.
 Students will gain an understanding of the theories of migration and the ways in which immigration and settlement policies influence the health of immigrants.